At Lifeline, we honor birth mothers who have made the courageous choice to give life and the brave but difficult choice of adoption.

 There is a connection between a child and the woman who gave him or her life.
 It is natural to find joy and peace in this role as life giver; it is equally understandable to grieve and share.
 We encourage mothers to celebrate these connections as well as the interconnected relationships between birth mothers and the adoptive families of their children.

-Lifeline is thrilled to be hosting our tenth annual Birth Mother’s Day Celebration in Birmingham!
+Lifeline is thrilled to be hosting our annual Birth Mother’s Day Celebration in Birmingham!

-Birth Mother’s Day a ceremony to honor each woman’s love and birth-bond with her child.
+Birth Mother’s Day is a ceremony to honor each woman’s love and birth-bond with her child.
 Our hope is that this will be a special time of encouragement for all who attend.
-If you are a woman who has placed a child for adoption, we invite you to our Birth Mother’s Day Celebration on Saturday, May 9th from 11 a.m. to 1 p.m.
-Please contact Gina Linden at firstname.lastname@example.org or 205-967-0811 to make a reservation.
+If you are a woman who has placed a child for adoption, we invite you to our Birth Mother’s Day Celebration on Saturday, May 8, 11 a.m. to 1 p.m. at 100 Missionary Ridge, Birmingham, AL 35242.
+Please email email@example.com or call 205-967-0811 to make a reservation.